polkadot-fellows/RFCs/text/0054-remove-heap-pages.md

 - Path B: define the memory limit using the `-Clink-arg=--max-memory=...` flag.

 - Path C: don't add anything to the runtime.
-This is effectively the same as setting the memory limit to ~4 GiB (compared to the current limit of 128 MiB).
+This is effectively the same as setting the memory limit to ~4 GiB (compared to the current default limit of 128 MiB).
 This solution is viable only because we're compiling for 32bits wasm rather than for example 64bits wasm.
 If we ever compile for 64bits wasm, this would need to be revisited.

 Each parachain can choose the option that they prefer, but the author of this RFC strongly suggests either option C or B.